 Can't find what you're looking for or do you have any specific questions about this course?
 Do not hesitate to reach out!
 We would love to assist you further.

-In the case you buy a laptop through Howest, you can look here which laptop is recomended by your course.
+In the case you buy a laptop through Howest, you can look here which laptop is recommended by your course.
 In the case you already own a laptop or wish to buy a new one yourself, it needs to qualify to the same specifications.